antoinet/obike/README.md

 Steps:
 1. BLE send `hello` message, push coordinates to lock.
-2. BLE receive `keySource`, a 32bit random challenge.
+2. BLE receive `keySource`, a 32bit value representing the number of milliseconds since the chip was powered (little endian).
 3. HTTPS send keySource to oBike backend via the `unlockPass` REST call.
 4. HTTPS receive `encKey` (key index) and a 128bit key value in `keys`.
 5. BLE send `encKey` (truncated to 96bits) and the `index` ( corresponds to